Workshops, presentations and keynotes

-To contact me please use email, as it can occasionally be a week or more between me getting post at home in Newcastle!
-Or ring me on my mobile – email me for the number at firstname.lastname@example.org but don’t worry if I don’t reply for a few days sometimes when I’m ‘on the road’, abroad, or on holiday and out of email contact.
+To contact me please use email, or ring me on my mobile – email me for the number at firstname.lastname@example.org but don’t worry if I don’t reply for a few days sometimes when I’m ‘on the road’, abroad, or on holiday and out of email contact.
 The ‘home’ page of this website sometimes explains where I am, and the ‘out of office’ reply on my emails almost always says where I am and when I’ll be back in Newcastle.

 What I usually need

 Just sometimes I forget to remind my clients what I need at their end to run staff development workshops.
 I need data projector for PowerPoint (and the odd video clip) but bring my own laptop, so I need a VGA link to your system or direct to the projector.
 I also usually need a flipchart (mainly for post-it activities), and some post-its please.
 For large groups, or in rooms with difficult acoustics, I need a microphone – I speak quietly!

 I normally charge my standard fee which is the same for preparation and delivery of a keynote, workshop or consultancy visit, plus travel as incurred (normally senior rail return from Newcastle when in the UK) and accommodation if incurred.